-The 1800's saw an increase in religious dissent and a series of reforms which weakened the constitutional power of the established church.
-The emerging secularist movement included non-believers, as well as religious minorities and liberal Christians.
+The 1800s saw an increase in religious dissent and a series of reforms which weakened the constitutional power of the established church.
+The emerging reform movement included non-believers, as well as religious minorities and liberal Christians.

 - The Sacramental Test Act (1828) removed the requirement for public officials to be members of the Church of England.